neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 Using various pruning configuration files we demonstrate the effect unstructured pruning can have on SQuAD.
 The example code is based on the transformers SQuAD implementation focused on BERT on the SQuAD1.0 dataset.
 It runs in 120 min (with BERT-base) on a single Tesla V100 16GB.

 ## Installation and Requirements
-These example scripts require SparseML, transformers, torch, datasets and associated libraries.
+These example scripts require SparseML, transformers, torch, datasets, and associated libraries.
 To install run the following command

 ```bash
 pip install sparseml[torch] torch transformers datasets